Skip to main content

 The southern end of the park lies about 100m north of Castle Street, an easy walk from the centre of town.

-Avenue of trees in Autumn in Farnham Park
+Avenue of trees in Farnham Park

 Car park